Divyanshu-RS/mySEO/README.md

 - Axios: For handling HTTP requests and communication efficiently.
 - Lighthouse: Used internally to measure site performance, accessibility, SEO, and best practices.
 - React-Query (Optional): Manages data fetching and caching, improving the overall performance of data handling.

+## How It Works
+Step 1: Enter the Website URL
+- Users begin by entering the URL of their website or a page they want to optimize for SEO.

+Step 2: Add SEO-Related Details
+- Users provide necessary SEO details like the website description, images, author name, and website name.
+These details help generate accurate meta tags for better search engine visibility and social media sharing.

+Step 3: Meta Tag Generation
+- Based on the provided information, the platform automatically generates the relevant HTML head meta tags.
+- Users can then copy these meta tags and place them directly into their website's HTML <head> section to improve SEO.

+Step 4: Utilize Official Debuggers and Resources

+- After integrating the meta tags into the website, users can take advantage of tools such as:
+    - Facebook Debugger
+    - Twitter Card Validator
+    - LinkedIn Post Inspector
+    - Google Structured Data Testing Tool
+- These tools help ensure that the meta tags are correctly set up and functioning across various platforms.
+-
+<--Additionally, mySEO offers a wealth of resources:
+List of all important Meta Tags
+Google SEO Starter Guide
+SEO Wikipedia Page-->

+Step 5: SEO Enhancement
+- Once the meta tags are added, the website's SEO is improved.
+It becomes more visible in search engines, ranks higher, and appears unique when shared on social media platforms.